 The Lāhainā area was heavily populated and was the seat of kings and chiefs.
 Homes of chiefs were scattered throughout the near shore lands.
-Loko i'a, lo'I kalo , and groves of trees such as 'ulu also dotted the near shore landscape.
+FishpondsLoko i'a, lo'iI kalo (taro patches), and groves of trees such as 'ulu (breadfruit) also dotted the near shore landscape.
 The lands that extend from behind the coastal area to the valleys contained wet land and dry land agricultural fields.
 Streams, including Kahoma, Kanahā, and Kaua'ula, flowed from the valleys behind Lāhainā.
-'Auwai (irrigation channels) were built to change the natural alignment of these streams and bring water to lo'I kalo (Maly and Maly 2007: 9-10).
+'Auwai (irrigation channels) were built to change the natural alignment of these streams and bring water to lo'iI kalo (Maly and Maly 2007: 9-10).